List of tallest buildings in Niagara Falls, Ontario

 Niagara Falls, Ontario is the principal tourist city in the Niagara Region of Ontario.
 Niagara Falls has 5 buildings that stand taller than 100 m.
 The tallest building in the city is the 51-storey, 177 m Hilton Niagara Falls Tower 2, which was completed in 2009.
 Owing to its status as major tourist city for its unobstructed view of both the Horseshoe Falls and American Falls, most of Niagara Falls' tallest buildings are hotels.

 As of June 2025, the city contains 7 skyscrapers over 75 m and 15 high-rise buildings that exceed 35 m in height.
 The Hilton Niagara Falls remains the latest high-rise development in the city.

 Tallest buildings

-This list ranks buildings in Niagara Falls that stand at least 30 m (98 ft) tall, based on CTBUH height measurement standards.
+This list ranks completed buildings in Niagara Falls that stand at least 50 m (164 ft) tall as of 2026, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
 Freestanding observation and/or telecommunication towers, while not habitable buildings, are included for comparison purposes; however, they are not ranked.
 One such tower is the Skylon Tower.